Food-as-Medicine • Diabetes Care

 Study Design

-Published in Journal of General Internal Medicine (2024), Medicaid-insured adults with type 2 diabetes (baseline HbA1c ≥7.5%) and food insecurity were randomized to:
+Published in the Journal of General Internal Medicine (2024), Medicaid-insured adults with type 2 diabetes (baseline HbA1c ≥ 7.5%) and food insecurity were randomized to:

 - Intervention: 10 medically tailored meals/week × 12 weeks + monthly RD telehealth